Astabol/cloudsim_Fix_CloudSimExample6/README.md

 # Main features #

-  * support for modeling and simulation of large scale Cloud computing data centers
+  * Supports for modeling and simulation of large scale Cloud Computing data centers
-  * support for modeling and simulation of virtualized server hosts, with customizable policies for provisioning host resources to virtual machines
+  * Supports for modeling and simulation of virtualized server hosts, with customizable policies for provisioning host resources to Virtual Machines
-  * support for modeling and simulation of application containers
+  * Supports for modeling and simulation of application containers
-  * support for modeling and simulation of energy-aware computational resources
+  * Supports for modeling and simulation of energy-aware computational resources
-  * support for modeling and simulation of data center network topologies and message-passing applications
+  * Supports for modeling and simulation of data center network topologies and message-passing applications
-  * support for modeling and simulation of federated clouds
+  * Supports for modeling and simulation of federated clouds
-  * support for dynamic insertion of simulation elements, stop and resume of simulation
+  * Supports for dynamic insertion of simulation elements, stop and resume of simulation
-  * support for user-defined policies for allocation of hosts to virtual machines and policies for allocation of host resources to virtual machines
+  * Supports for user-defined policies for allocation of hosts to Virtual Machines and policies for allocation of host resources to Virtual Machines

 # Download #